chef-boneyard/chef-rfc/new/cookbook-segment-deprecation.md

 ## Specification

-This RFC will add a special `all_files` segment to cookbooks which will duplicate (initially) all of the existing cookbook manifest along with arbitrary files outside of the current scope of any of the cookbook segments.
-The Chef Server will need to be patched in order to support this new 'segment' and accept it since the Chef Server currently does strict enforcement of file segments server-side.
-This will also generate a version bump of the Chef Server protocol which will be used by servers to determine if the Chef Client supports this field or not.
-Clients MAY implement code which determines the acceptable API version of the Server and then only send the new API requests to the server.
-Clients MAY instead send requests which include both the old segment and new segment data.
-The Server MUST detect the Client's desired API version and only send responses formatted for that version.
-The Server MUST be able to receive both old API requests and 'mixed' API requests with both the old segments and the new segment.

-New knife clients that support this segment MAY use the Chef Server protocol version to determine if they MUST upload cookbooks using the old segment format, or if they CAN upload using only the `all_files` format.

-For backwards compatibility, the Chef Server MUST serve cookbooks with both standard segments and the new `all_files` segment unless it can determine that the client prefers one or other.
-If it can be determined then the server MUST serve cookbooks to old clients with the old format, and SHOULD serve cookbooks to new clients with only the `all_files` segment.

-New Chef Clients MUST accept either old style segments, cookbooks with the new `all_files` segment or cookbook metadata with both styles (and SHOULD favor the `all_files` segment).

-This will achieve backwards compatibility and the ability for knife, chef-client and the chef-server to be upgraded independently of each other and run in a "dual-stack" mode.
-At some point in the future, backwards compatibility will be dropped in a major version bump.
+This RFC specifies a new format for the GET and PUT requests to the cookbooks/NAME/VERSION endpoint.
+This is a breaking change which will mandate a bumping of the API version to the protocol.
+The existing 'segments' will be removed out of the cookbook version and a new 'all_files' segment will be introduced which will simply be a list of all the files in the cookbook.

+The Chef Server MUST respond to all GET requests that do not contain an appropriate API version with the old protocol with segments.
+Cookbooks that have been uploaded in the new format MUST have their manifest information filtered so that an old style response can be constructed.
+When the Chef Server sees an API version in the GET request that accepts the new style it MUST respond only with the 'all_files' segment in the body of the response.

+All new Clients MUST set their API version correctly in order to get the new behavior on PUT or GET.
+Since old Servers will not accept the new 'all_files' segment Clients MUST determine the server version they are talking to and send their PUT requests correctly.
+Clients MAY use prior communication with the Chef Server (i.e. during the uploading of sandbox files they MAY determine the API version of the Chef Server off of the replies and use that information) to determine the correct API version to use and format their PUT request accordingly.
+Clients MAY also PUT with the new format and after receiving a 4xx code from the Server retry the request in the old format and downgrade.

 The implementation of this RFC must still fully support both settings of the `no_lazy_load` config parameter.

 ## Copyright